Ionmi/svelte-5-range-slider/README.md

 ## Usage

-Import the `DoubleThumbSlider` component into your Svelte file and bind it to two state variables:
+Import the `RangeSlider` component into your Svelte file and bind it to two state variables:

 ```svelte
 <script lang="ts">